Perturbations of Extremal Kerr Spacetime: Analytic Framework and Late-time Tails: Branch cut from the origin and tail

 where

-We note that although we could have applied Eq.13.7.3~\cite{NIST:DLMF} already at this stage, we find it better to compute the discontinuity in $\Rup$ before applying the large-$\omega x$ asymptotics.
+We note that although we could have applied Eq.~(13.7.3)~\cite{NIST:DLMF} already at this stage, we find it better to compute the discontinuity in $\Rup$ before applying the large-$\omega x$ asymptotics.

-The discontinuity across the BC down from $\omega=0$, to leading-order for small frequency, is then due to the small-frequency asymptotics of the up solution, Eq.\eqref{eq:Rup omega->0}.
-From Eq.(\ref{eq:Rup omega->0}) and the analytic continuation of Eq.13.2.12~\cite{NIST:DLMF}, together with Eq.13.7.2~\cite{NIST:DLMF}, it follows that
+The discontinuity across the BC down from $\omega=0$, to leading order for small frequency, is then due to the small-frequency asymptotics of the up solution, Eq.~\eqref{eq:Rup omega->0}.
+From Eq.~(\ref{eq:Rup omega->0}) and the analytic continuation of Eq.~(13.2.12)~\cite{NIST:DLMF}, together with Eq.~(13.7.2)~\cite{NIST:DLMF}, it follows that

 where we have discarded the subdominant term in the asymptotics proportional to $e^{-2i\omega x}$, which is exponentially suppressed when evaluated on the negative imaginary axis where we compute the BC integral.